It is the elevation of the intracranial pressure due to the alteration of the mechanisms regulating the intracranial pressure.

 Subdural or epidural catheter

-The placement of a subdural or epidural catheter with a fiber optic transducer tip is made through a small hole drilled through the skull.
+A subdural or epidural catheter with a fiber optic transducer tip is placed through a small hole drilled through the skull.

 This monitoring technique does not require the penetration of brain tissue, and the risk of infection is lower than that associated with other intracranial pressure monitoring techniques that penetrate brain tissue.

-The insertion of the catheter and the start of monitoring are also easier, and it is not necessary to calibrate the system.
+The insertion of the catheter and the start of monitoring are also more straightforward, and it is not necessary to calibrate the system.

 The disadvantages of this technique are multiple.
 First, access to the cerebrospinal fluid is not possible.